castai/terraform-provider-castai/docs/resources/service_account_key.md

 - `id` (String) The ID of this resource.
 - `last_used_at` (String) Last time the service account key was used.
 - `prefix` (String) Prefix of the service account key.
-- `token` (String, Sensitive) The token of the service account key used for authentication.
+- `token` (String) The token of the service account key used for authentication.

 <a id="nestedblock--timeouts"></a>
 ### Nested Schema for `timeouts`